 Although it’s not a technological element per se, it’s paramount that you regularly maintain your unit.
 Various types of bacteria and fungi can form in the resin which lowers the effectiveness drastically.
 Occasional general cleanup is advised because hard water contains much more harmful elements than just calcium and magnesium.
 All these particles can stand in the way and lower the efficiency of the unit.

-DIFFERENT TYPES OF WATER SOFTENER
+DIFFERENT TYPES OF SYSTEMS

 There are four most popular types of softeners.
 Every one of those has its advantages and shortcomings.
 While one of them is the most popular, it’s important that you comprehend the difference to see which one suits your needs.